raceintospace/raceintospace/doc/manual/manual.md

 ### MANNED SUBORBITAL

 Typically a country's first manned space mission will be a suborbital flight, which tests out the spacecraft to see how it and its pilot perform in the harsh environment of outer space—while avoiding some of the risks of a full orbital mission.
 There is no chance of failure to deorbit, for instance, and the heat of reentry is much less than for an orbital mission (though this difference doesn't apply in-game).
-Putting a human being into space for the first time, even if only for a few minutes, is still a big deal, and counts as a Man/Woman In Space prestige first.
+Putting a human being into space for the first time, even if only for a few minutes, is still a big deal, and counts as a Manned Space Mission prestige first.

 ### MANNED ORBITAL